jdquerales/MilestoneProject_3/README.md

 - I want to delete my comments on a particular journal articule.
 (**DESTROY/DELETE**)

-Beside the provided solution to the user of the application, it will also provide a value to the owner of the application:
+Beside the provided solution to the users, it will also provide a value to the owner of the application:

 #### As a site owner: